 More than 1 million people live in Fairfax County, Virginia.
 Since it is the most populated county in the Commonwealth of Virginia, it should come as no surprise that the Fairfax County Traffic Court is one of the busiest in the country.

-Regarding other information also available, you can find the local ordinance or Virginia Code section an individual has been charged under, the date of arrest/offense, the officer involved, the defense lawyer involved (if any), and more.
+Regarding other information also available, you can find the local ordinance or Virginia Code section an individual has been charged, the date of arrest/offense, the officer involved, the defense lawyer involved (if any), and more.

-The Fairfax County General District Court Case Information tool is also helpful to search past offenses, because sometimes a current pending offense will be treated differently if the charged individual has a prior record.
-Much of the time, such offenses are serious (e.g., DWI – DUI), and could even result in stiffer sentencing or a felony instead of a misdemeanor.
+The Fairfax County General District Court Case Information tool is also helpful to search past offenses because sometimes a current pending offense will be treated differently if the charged individual has a prior record.
+Often, such crimes are severe (e.g., DWI – DUI) and could even result in stiffer sentencing or a felony instead of a misdemeanor.

-Each city and county in the Commonwealth of Virginia has a general district court.
-If you have been charged with a misdemeanor, traffic infraction, or felony…or if a city police officer (as opposed to a Fairfax County officer) cited you for an alleged violation of an ordinance, then you will need to know particular information about the Fairfax County General District Court system.
-In Fairfax County General District Court, three different divisions exist: traffic, criminal, and civil (and small claims).
+Each city and county in Virginia has a general district court.
+If you have been charged with a misdemeanor, traffic infraction, felony, or if a city police officer (as opposed to a Fairfax County officer) cited you for an alleged violation of an ordinance, then you will need to know specific information about the Fairfax County General District Court system.
+In Fairfax County General District Court, three divisions exist traffic, criminal, and civil (and small claims).

-For traffic infractions, the general district court has jurisdiction; in Fairfax County, the Fairfax County traffic courts are located on the first floor.
-In some cases, you may need to go to a city court (discussed later).
-Additionally, you will find the Traffic Services office on the first floor, which may very well be a place you will need to go.
-You may need to visit the traffic services office if you need to pay a fine, file a motion, or inquire about other services.
+The general district court has jurisdiction; in Fairfax County, the Fairfax County traffic courts are located on the first floor.
+Therefore, you may need to go to a city court (discussed later).
+Additionally, you will find the Traffic Services office on the first floor, which may very well be where you will need to go.
+You may need to visit the traffic services office to pay a fine, file a motion, or inquire about other services.

-For misdemeanor criminal charges, the preliminary hearing and trial take place in Fairfax County General District court (unless the case is appealed, in which case it will be heard in the circuit court), or if a local ordinance is at issue, it may be heard in a city court.
-The information with regards to city courts are found further down on this page.
+For misdemeanor criminal charges, the preliminary hearing and trial take place in Fairfax County General District Court (unless the case is appealed, in which case, the judge will hear it in the circuit court), or if a local ordinance is at issue, the case will be held in a city court.
+The information regarding city courts is found further down on this page.

-For felony criminal charges, the preliminary hearing will take place in the Fairfax County General District Court, but a trial (if there is one), will occur in Circuit Court.
+For felony criminal charges, the preliminary hearing will occur in the Fairfax County General District Court, but a trial (if there is one) will appear in Circuit Court.
 In Fairfax County, the general district and circuit courts are in the same building.
-Additionally, civil cases are heard in Fairfax County General District Court if the amount in controversy, or claim amount, is equal to, or less than $4,500.
-Civil are heard in general district court if the claim is $4,500 to $25,000, but such cases may also be heard in the circuit court (also in the same building, but on a different floor).
+Additionally, civil cases are heard in Fairfax County General District Court if the amount in controversy, or claim amount, is equal to or less than $4,500.
+Civil cases are held in general district court if the claim is $4,500 to $25,000, but the judge may also hear such cases in the circuit court.

-If you are faced with a traffic infraction or a misdemeanor offense, then chances are high that your case will be heard at 9:30 am.
-If you have a Fairfax traffic lawyer to represent you, he or she may want to meet with you near the chairs located just outside of the courtrooms, prior to 9:30 am.
+If you are faced with a traffic infraction or a misdemeanor offense, then the chances are high that your case will be heard at 9:30 am.
+If you have a Fairfax traffic lawyer to represent you, they may want to meet with you near the chairs located just outside of the courtrooms before 9:30 am.
 Always check your Summons; if you lost your Summons, call the court or check online.
 If you miss a court date, then depending on the charge, a warrant for your arrest could be issued.
 Do not take chances; a “failure to appear” is a criminal charge of its own, and a violation can land a person in jail for ten days.
-The court’s website and contact information can be found on this page or the Fairfax County General District Court Case Information System.
-Sometimes, a charge may be prepaid and a court appearance is not necessary.
-We discuss how to find out (if you are unsure), further down on this page.
+You can find the court’s website and contact information on this page or the Fairfax County General District Court Case Information System.
+If a charge is prepaid, a court appearance is unnecessary.
+We discuss how to find out (if you are unsure) further down on this page.
 You can use the quick navigation links at the top of this page to go directly to that section.

 If you need to reach the offices of the Fairfax County General District Court, you can find much information using the following automated information lines for the respective divisions:

-Some people who are new to the area, or who may be unfamiliar with the Fairfax County Traffic Court do vaguely recall driving past the old historic courthouse just off of Main Street, in the City of Fairfax (pictured, right).
+Some people who are new to the area or unfamiliar with the Fairfax County Traffic Court do vaguely recall driving past the old historic courthouse just off of Main Street, in the City of Fairfax (pictured, right).

 But note: the historic courthouse is not where adult traffic or criminal cases are heard these days.
 The current location of The Fairfax County General District Court and Fairfax County Traffic Court is: